 Study Success: If you want to be successful, study those who have been successful in your industry.
-You will have the chance to have 1 on 1 time with successful food entrepreneurs on topics such as value engineering, food production, finances, marketing and commercial kitchen operations.
+You will have the chance to have 1 on 1 time with successful food entrepreneurs on topics such as menu creation, marketing and business operations.

 Know Your Numbers: Increase your capacity by understanding your finances and efficiency leaks.
-By the end of this program, you will have new financial projections and a plan to grow your business based off of your current revenue.
+By the end of this program, you will have a solid financial foundation and a plan to increase your margins and revenue.

 Existing mobile food or beverage businesses looking to scale.
-Preference will be given to businesses that have validated their business concept in the market.
+Preference will be given to businesses that can show that they have validated their business concept in the market.

 Free to participants as costs are covered by the generosity of our sponsor.

 If you have an idea, but haven't started yet, our community partners offer programs to teach you everything you need to start your food business.
 Send us an email and we are happy to put you in touch.

 To be connected to partner programs or for any other questions about the Prepped program, please contact Michele Rudy, Prepped Program Coordinator Michele.Rudy@asu.edu